 Look around your home.
-It’s a good bet, a very good bet, that you have Newell Rubbermaid products in almost every room.
+It’s a good bet, a very good bet, that you’ll have Newell Rubbermaid products in almost every room.

-That’s a long way since the Newell Manufacturing Co. was founded in 1903 to make metal curtain rods.
+That’s a long way since the Newell Manufacturing Co., was founded in 1903 to make metal curtain rods.
 Today it’s a $5.7 billion company with 19,000 employees, primarily through mergers and acquisitions.
-Since 2004, Newell Rubbermaid completed 15 strategic acquisitions and divestitures.
-Its first was in 1921; its biggest was the acquisition of Rubbermaid and Graco in 1999; and its most recent was in 2008 with the purchase of Aprica Kassai, a Japanese manufacturer of children’s products, and Technical Concepts, a company in the away-from-home restroom market.
+Since 2004, Newell Rubbermaid has completed 15 strategic acquisitions and divestitures.
+Its first was in 1921, its biggest the acquisition of Rubbermaid and Graco in 1999, its most recent in 2008 with the purchase of Aprica Kassai, a Japanese manufacturer of children’s products, and Technical Concepts, a company in the away-from-home restroom market.

 Along with this growth, however, come supply chain issues.
 The company had 30 supply chain processes in its infrastructure.
 That was cumbersome to say the least.

-Instituting a major change became the job of Meri Stevens, who joined Newell Rubbermaid in January 2013 in the newly created position of chief supply chain officer.
-Her charge from president and CEO Michael B. Polk is to lead all aspects of the company’s global supply chain with a focus on driving a consistent approach to global operations.
-Stevens’ goal is to increase capacity for growth through improved productivity and working capital management, and build the network to support emerging market expansion.
+Instituting a major change became the job of Meri Stevens, who joined Newell Rubbermaid in January 2013 in the newly created position of Chief Supply Chain Officer.
+Her charge from President and CEO Michael B. Polk is to lead all aspects of the company’s global supply chain with a focus on driving a consistent approach to global operations.
+Stevens’ goal is to increase capacity for growth through improved productivity and working capital management, and building the network to support emerging market expansion.

 Breaking down the walls of all those silos is paramount to a smooth-running supply chain.
 But, Stevens points out, it’s not easy.
 “It’s like driving a bus a million miles an hour while changing tires.
 We’re changing while moving, but driving innovation is part of the game plan.”

 Operating an efficient supply chain is, of course, rife with risk.
-For Newell Rubbermaid, as most large, global companies, it falls into two buckets: internal and macroeconomics.
+For Newell Rubbermaid, as most large, global companies, it falls into two buckets: internal and macro economics.
 On the internal side, risk of disruption is very high, even when doing the right thing.
-“We moved a small distribution center because we sold the hardware company [that occupied it],” Stevens says.
+“We moved a small DC because we sold the hardware company [that occupied it],” Stevens said.
 “Even that caused disruption.”

 Talent and Change